mebens/blackbulletiv.github.com/_posts/2012-09-20-custom-cursors-in-love2d.md

 end
 {% endhighlight %}

 You might be wondering why I've subtracted half the image's width/height from the coordinates.
-In this case it's because when using something like a crosshair, the centre, not the top left, of the cursor image should indicate the exact point where the mouse is.
+In this case it's because when using something like a crosshair, the centre, not the top-left, of the cursor image should indicate the exact point where the mouse is.
+Note that if you want to replicate a normal cursor (such as the default one provided by your operating system) you'll need to draw the image from the top-left, as we saw in the first `love.draw` example.

 Well, that's it for now.
 I hope this tutorial's been useful to you.